Dear BGD readers,

 You can support the BGD archive, anthologies and mentoring program by donating here.

-Thank you to all the queer and trans writers of color who have written for BGD over the years, the editors and interns, and to everyone who supported the project, especially readers who donated to keep this important work going.
+Thank you to all the queer and trans writers of color who have written for BGD over the years, the editors and interns, and to everyone who supported the online platform, especially readers who donated to keep this important work going.
 I’d love it if you’d all share what BGD has meant to you—what you’ve learned, what you’ll miss—by using the hashtag #BGDLegacy.

 So, what’s next for me, Black Girl Dangerous herself?
 Lots!
 I just sold a new, super Black, super queer, serio-comic novel to Random House, so look out for more news on that.
 (If you haven’t yet, you can also read my first novel, The Summer We Got Free, which won the Lambda Literary Award in 2013.)
 In the meantime, you can read new fiction from me in McSweeney’s Quarterly Concern .
 You can still invite me to speak about race, queerness, feminism, media, and the intersections of all of these at your college, university or conference.
 And you can continue to follow my online writings at blackgirldangerous.com and catch me making jokes on Twitter when I get distracted from writing and/or when my baby is napping.